Your Neighbors, the Jews

-Those identifying as Jews today are estimated to be about 15 million.
-When we include those who say they are partly Jewish or have Jewish background from at least a single Jewish parent, the number rises to about 18 million.
-The United States (51 percent) and Israel (30 percent) account for 81 percent of those recognized as Jews to be eligible for citizenship in Israel under its Law of Return.
+Those identifying as Jews today are estimated to number about 15 million.
+When we include those who say they are partly Jewish or have Jewish background from at least a one Jewish parent) account for 81 percent of those recognized as Jews to be eligible for citizenship in Israel under its Law of Return.

 History of Judaism

-Abraham’s descendants, the Israelites, spent four centuries in Egypt, before Moses rescued them in the famous Exodus (15th century B.C.) and led them through the deserts of Arabia into the Promised Land of Canaan (Ex.
+Abraham’s descendants, the Israelites, spent four centuries in Egypt before Moses led them in the famous Exodus (15th century B.C.) through the deserts of Arabia into the Promised Land of Canaan (Ex.
 6:4).
 The history of Israel from their entry to the Promised Land until the Babylonian exile is recorded in the Old Testament.

 After the exile, Cyrus of Persia, who had conquered Babylon, allowed the Jews to return to Judah.
 A small number of Jews (fewer than 50,000 [Ezra 2:64, 65]) returned and rebuilt the temple; it was dedicated in 515 B.C.
 (6:15, 16).
 In the 4th century B.C., Alexander the Great Hellenized the Middle East, and many Jews began to adopt Greek culture.

 In 168 B.C., Antiochus IV Epiphanes, a Seleucid (Greek) king, attempted to invade Egypt.
-Before he reached Alexandria, his path was blocked by the Roman ambassador who directing Antiochus to withdraw his armies from Egypt or consider himself in a state of war with Rome.
+Before he reached Alexandria, his path was blocked by the Roman ambassador.
 Knowing that he could not wage war with Rome, Antiochus decided to withdraw.
 However, on his way back to Syria, he vented his rage on the Jews.
 He took Jerusalem by storm, desecrated the temple by offering the sacrifice of a pig on an altar to Zeus, and slaughtered eighty thousand Jews (2 Maccabees 5:11–14).